cbcrc/koco-router/README.md

             // Do something asynchronously.
             setTimeout(function() {

-                // Pass the loaded data to the component. deferred.resolve({
-                    message: 'Loaded some data...'
-                });
+                // add some data to the context object as it will be passed to the page afterward. context.someData = { message: "Loaded some data..." };

+                deferred.resolve();

                 // Or you could reject the operation.
                 // deferred.reject();